18F/join.tts.gsa.gov/positions/PIF-Director.md

 🔻🔻🔻🔻🔻
 {% endcomment --------------------------------------------------------------- %}

-{% include job/status_alert.html %} Please choose the following role to be alerted about this opportunity: **Executive Manaegment**
+{% include job/status_alert.html %} Please choose the following role to be alerted about this opportunity: **Executive Management**

 ## Basic information